lscientific/PRStuning/README.md

             [--iprefix IPREFIX] [--n N] [--K K [K ...]] [--pheno PHENO] [--mpheno MPHENO] [--pheno-name PHENO_NAME] [--cov COV] [--dir DIR] [--aligned]
             [--align-only] [--weight-only] [--thread THREAD]

 GWEB: An Empirical-Bayes-based polygenic risk prediction approach using GWAS summary statistics and functional annotations

-Typical workflow:
+Typical workflow (* indicates the step is optional.)

 0a*.
 Use plinkLD.py to calculate LD matrix for PLINK binary format encoded genotype data of a reference panel.
 See plinkLD.py --help for further usage description and options.

 0b*.
 Use formatSS.py to convert GWAS summary statistics from different cohorts into the standard input format of GWEB.
 See formatSS.py --help for further usage description and options.

 1. Use GWEB.py to obtain SNP weights for polygenic scoring.
 See GWEB.py --help for further usage description and options.

 2*.
 Use scoring.py to calculate polygenic scores for an external individual-level genotype data using SNP weights from the previous step.
 See scoring --help for further usage description and options.

-    (*) indicates the step is optional.

   --ssf SSF                 GWAS Summary statistic File.
 Should be a text file with columns SNP/CHR/BP/BETA/SE